Aviation in Lisbon: the Airport and Airlines

-But then on 10 January 2008 following a further study the year before, Alcochete, currently a military base was selected as the new airport site, subject to public consultation.
+But on 10 January 2008, following a further study the year before, Alcochete, currently a military base was selected as the new airport site, subject to public consultation.
 Alcochete lies on the south bank of the Tagus, 60km from Lisbon.
-A branch of the new Lisbon-Madrid rail link would be constructed to serve the new airport.
-It is planned the Oporto to Lisbon train services will eventually terminate at the new airport, using a proposed Chelas (Lisbon) to Barreiro bridge across the Tagus.
+The plan was for a branch of the new Lisbon-Madrid rail link to be constructed to serve the new airport.
+It was planned that Oporto to Lisbon train services would eventually terminate at the new airport, using a proposed Chelas (Lisbon) to Barreiro bridge across the Tagus.

 Left: Air Portugal Airbus behind a BA Airbus at Lisbon Airport, 2003.
 Right: A Brazilian Super Constellation at Lisbon

 Airport in the 1950s.